Purchase the Day Trips and Hidden Places Around Rochester books

 15. Helmer Nature Center

-The paths at Helmer Nature Center are easily navigable and well-marked with wood chips, boardwalk, and gravel surfaces.
+The paths at Helmer Nature Center are easily navigable and well-marked, with wood chips, boardwalks, and gravel surfaces.

 16. Mendon Ponds Park